bluelibs/runner/README.md

 });
 ```

-This is particularly helpful to use in conjunction with global middlewares, or global events, etc.
+This is particularly helpful to use in conjunction with global middlewares, or global events, they can read some meta tag definition and act accordingly.

 The interfaces look like this: